uaj3/uaj3.github.io/about.md

 Before Twitter, I was at Oracle working in the Parallel Execution group.
 I was fortunate to get an opportunity to make contributions to the database optimizer and parallel execution engine.
 My work at Oracle has featured in a [VLDB Conference](https://dl.acm.org/doi/10.14778/2536222.2536235) and [patents](https://patents.justia.com/inventor/unmesh-jagtap).
 I joined Oracle after I completed my Master’s degree in Computer Science from Cornell University with focus on database systems.

 I’m expanding my engineering and leadership skills by pursuing an Executive MBA from the Wharton School.
 Getting a rigorous B-school degree while working full time is a challenging yet one of the most rewarding things I have done in my life.
+Hoping to use this space to share my thoughts on technology, leadership and product management.

 ### Contact me